CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Related work

 \textbf{Token Pruning for ViTs.} Token pruning for ViTs aims to reduce the number of processed tokens to accelerate the inference speed~\cite{rao2021dynamicvit,liang2022not}.
 For example, DynamicViT~\cite{rao2021dynamicvit} removes less important tokens by evaluating their significance via a MLP based prediction module.
 Additionally, SiT~\cite{zong2022self} proposes a token slimming module by dynamic token aggregation, meanwhile leveraging a feature distillation framework to recalibrate the unstructured tokens.
 Although achieving promising performance, most existing token pruning methods select tokens in an unstructured manner~\cite{rao2021dynamicvit,liang2022not,wang2022vtc,kong2022spvit,pan2021ia,bolya2022token,wei2023joint}, \ie, discarding redundant tokens sparsely, which inevitably damages the integrity of spatial structure.
 This greatly hinders the accelerated model transferred to downstream vision tasks depending on a complete spatial structure, such as semantic segmentation.
+Besides, existing structured token pruning methods~\cite{chang2023making,xu2022evo} fail to maintain dense pixel information or discriminative token features, still leading to the limited transferability.

 \textbf{Channel Pruning for ViTs.} Channel pruning for ViTs involves removing redundant parameters to obtain a more lightweight model~\cite{chen2021chasing}.
 For example, NViT~\cite{yang2021nvit} proposes to greedily remove redundant channels by estimating their importance scores with the Taylor-based scheme.
 Additionally, SAViT~\cite{zheng2022savit} explores collaborative pruning by integrating essential structural-aware interactions between different components in ViTs.
 However, most channel pruning methods typically follow a two-stage approach and thus suffer from limitations stemming from the pruning process, in which the irreversible pruning may result in irreparable loss of important channels being erroneously pruned~\cite{zheng2022savit,wang2022vtc,yang2021nvit}.
-Besides, existing dynamic channel pruning methods for ViTs~\cite{chen2021chasing,yu2022unified} have limitations when it comes to the fine-grained pruning of MHSA modules due to the self-attention dimension constraints, thus leading to sub-optimal model quality.
+Besides, existing dynamic channel pruning methods for ViTs~\cite{chen2021chasing,yu2022unified} have limitations when it comes to the fine-grained pruning of MHSA modules due to the self-attention dimension constraints, thus leading to sub-optimal model quality and performance after compression.

 \textbf{Joint Compression for ViTs.} Joint compression for ViTs aims to utilize token pruning and channel pruning for collaborative compression.
 It reduces both redundant data-level (\ie, tokens) and model-level (\ie, parameters) information in ViTs, achieving state-of-the-art performance~\cite{hou2022multi,wang2022vtc}.
 For example, VTC-LFC~\cite{wang2022vtc} presents bottom-up cascade pruning framework to jointly compress channels and tokens that are less effective to encode low-frequency information. ~\cite{hou2022multi} proposes a statistical dependence based pruning criterion to identify deleterious tokens and channels jointly.
 However, existing joint compression methods simply adopt the unstructured token pruning and pruning-then-finetuning channel pruning principles, failing to achieve superiority over model performance, the inference speed and transferability at the same time.